waggle-sensor/waggle-docs/docs/about/architecture.md

 ### Edge Scheduler (ES)

 The Edge Scheduler is defined as the suite of services running in Beehive that facilitate running [plugins](#what-is-a-plugin) @ the edge.
 Included here are user interfaces and APIs for scientists to create and manage their [“science goals”](#science-goals).
 The Edge Scheduler continously analyzes node workloads against all the [“science goals”](#science-goals) to determine how the [“science goals”](#science-goals) are deployed to the Beehive nodes.
-When it is determined that a node's [“science goals”](#science-goals) are to be updated, the Edge Scheduler interfaces with [WES](#waggle-edge-stack-wes) running on those nodes to update the node's local copy of hte [“science goals”](#science-goals).
+When it is determined that a node's [“science goals”](#science-goals) are to be updated, the Edge Scheduler interfaces with [WES](#waggle-edge-stack-wes) running on those nodes to update the node's local copy of the [“science goals”](#science-goals).
 Essentially, the Edge Scheduler is the overseer of all the Beehive's nodes, deploying [“science goals”](#science-goals) to them to meet the scientists [plugin](#what-is-a-plugin) execution objectives.

 > Details & source code: https://github.com/waggle-sensor/edge-scheduler